tmechouma/stores-sales-forcasting/README.md

 ####  1.1.1 Accuracy :
 -  Inspect the columns (conventional nomination of the columns)
 -  Cross-check with trusted sources if possible (example we need to check TPS and TVQ using Revenu Quebec API)
--  Inspect the characters encoding (to be able to read the data and avoid information and data loss)
+-  Inspect the characters encoding latin-1, UTF-8 etc (to be able to read the data and avoid information and data loss)
 -  Type conversion (data, time, money, etc)
 -  Duplicate Detection (To enhance the performance and avoid biases)
 -  Outliers Detection (Z-Score, IQR)
 -  Spell check for textual data
--  Class Distribution to detect harmful imbalacing that may cause biases
+-  Class Distribution to detect harmful imbalacing that may cause biases : Oversampling (SMOTE, ADASYN, random duplication) - Undersampling (random, Tomek links, cluster centroids) etc.

 ####  1.1.2 Completeness :
--  Missing Values
+-  Identify columns with missing values
+-  Determine percentage of missing values per feature
+-  Decide on strategy (imputation, deletion, flagging)
--  Visualization of Missing Values
+-  Visualization of Missing Values( missingno, seaborn, heatmaps, barres)

 ####  1.1.3 Coherence :
 - Business rules integrity check